Oracle Analytics Cloud (OAC): The Jumpstart Guide

-Now let’s take a quick look at the multifold benefits you can achieve with OAC.
+Now let’s take a quick look at the multifold benefits you can achieve with Oracle Analytics Cloud.

-With OAC powering your Analytics arsenal, your organization can achieve unified enterprise data analytics.
+With Oracle Analytics Cloud powering your Analytics arsenal, your organization can achieve unified enterprise data analytics.

 As OAC comes with connectors for major Oracle and non-Oracle data sources, a few bottlenecks are eliminated by default.